-Parish Councils and qualifying community groups can write to us to nominate land and/or buildings as Assets of Community Value.
-If the nomination is successful there will be legal limitations on the sale of the asset, in particular delays on the power to enter into agreements to sell the asset.
-This enables community groups and/or the Parish Council to have the opportunity to put together a bid to purchase the asset.
-This is known as Community Right to Bid.
+If the nomination is successful there'll be legal limitations on the sale of the asset, in particular delays on the power to enter into agreements to sell the asset.
+This enables community groups and/or the parish council to have the opportunity to put together a bid to purchase the asset.
+This is known as community right to bid.

 Please complete the application form and return it to us by:

 - posting to Local Land Charges, PO Box 634, Barnsley, S70 9GG

 We'll make a decision within eight weeks of us receiving sufficient information for a lawful nomination to have been made.

 We are required to publish the following lists for Assets of Community Value and Community Right to Bid: